vidsharma/Logistics_SSS_2017/Logistics.md

 is around Drillfield Drive.
 Once you park, you will need to check-in and ask for a parking pass for the week.
 Please hang the tag for the duration of the workshop to avoid getting tickets on campus.
-If you cannot find parking around Drillfield drive please park in regular F/S spaces, and avoid 24-hour lots.
+If you cannot find parking around Drillfield drive please park in regular C/G or F/S spaces, and avoid 24-hour lots.

 ---